FernandoBasso/dev-how-to/javascript/redux-getting-started-abramov/README.md

 **RULE**: Every reducer has to return the current state for any unknown action.

-12 Redux: Writing a Todo List Reducer (Toggling a Todo)
+12 Writing a Todo List Reducer (Toggling a Todo)
 -------------------------------------------------------
 [Video Lesson 12](https://egghead.io/lessons/react-redux-writing-a-todo-list-reducer-toggling-a-todo)